FransFaase/AdventOfCode2024/README.md

 See further [Day 19](Day19.md).

+### Thursday, December 20, 2024

+I started a little over six in the morning and finished the first part before breakfast.
+I made an attempt for the second part, but that did not work.
+First, I thought the cheat walk should only be through 'walls' and I implemented a check for that, but it did not work for the example input.
+When walking to work, I realized that I had double counted some solutions.
+In the evening, it still took me some time to figure out how to avoid the double counting, but when I did, it returned the correct answer for the example and also for my puzzle input.

+I did make use of `./day20 | sort | uniq -c` for counting the number of cheats per how much is saved.

+I did like this puzzle idea.

 ### Personal stats

 ```
       --------Part 1--------   --------Part 2--------
 Day       Time   Rank  Score       Time   Rank  Score
+ 20   01:21:01   4135      0   11:31:34  11246      0
  19   13:05:47  19872      0   13:11:49  17139      0
  18   02:13:05   7569      0   02:33:26   7387      0
  17   12:31:21  20003      0   17:51:06  13469      0